 Let’s be honest, no one actually wants to think about needing an emergency dental visit.
 It’s much easier to simply say to yourself “I brush my teeth every day, I’ll never need an emergency visit to the dentist.”
 However, a dental emergency can happen to anyone.

 You could be doing something as simple as eating potato chips on the couch.
 One wrong crunch and a sharp enough chip edge could stab right into your tooth, causing it to crack and give you an unbearable searing pain in your mouth.
-And if you don’t have dental insurance, your pockets could suffer too.
+And if you don’t have dental insurance or a mouthguard with a dental warranty, your pockets could suffer too.